 Partially wheelchair accessible

-Stairs: There are no stairs in the workshops but surfaces are uneven.
+Stairs: There are no stairs in the workshops but the surfaces are uneven.

 Noise: It could be noisy if work is underway in the workshops.

-We recommend parking outside the Aviation Display Hall at M2 and enjoying the free vintage tram ride between sites.
+We recommend parking in the car park located at 98 Motions Road and enjoying the free vintage tram ride between sites.